franzbu/EnhancedSpaces.spoon/README.md

 ### Hyper Key

-EnhancedSpaces (and other applications for that matter) can benefit from setting the Caps Lock key up as so called hyper key, which basically means that you get an additional modifier key, as - due to the impracticality of pressing four modifier keys at once - you would hardly be tempted to use such a combination otherwise.
+EnhancedSpaces (and other applications for that matter) can benefit from setting the Caps Lock key up as so-called hyper key, which basically means that you get an additional modifier key, as - due to the impracticality of pressing four modifier keys at once - you would hardly be tempted to use such a combination otherwise.

 Among others, you can use the application [Karabiner Elements](https://karabiner-elements.pqrs.org/) for the creation of your hyper key.